applied-systems-biology/jipipe-website/content/documentation-java-api/algorithm/custom-info.md

 # How algorithms are registered

-Algorithm instances are created by an [JIPipeAlgorithmDeclaration](/apidocs/org/hkijena/jipipe/api/algorithm/JIPipeAlgorithmDeclaration.html).
-This declaration is the object that is actually registered into JIPipe.
+Algorithm instances are created by an [JIPipeNodeInfo](/apidocs/org/hkijena/jipipe/api/nodes/JIPipeNodeInfo.html).
+This info is the object that is actually registered into JIPipe.
 It is able to create new instances of the declared algorithm, or copy it.
 It also carries basic metadata such as a name, description, or annotation preferences.